Batac: Tourism

 The Batac Riverside Empanadaan is a retail and dining center catering to tourist selling food products including the city's primary commodity of Batac, the empanada, and other souvenirs and products.

 The city has two festivals, The Farmers Festival and The Empanada Festival.
 The Farmers' Festival, conducted in the first week of May each year is a celebration of bountiful harvest and a tribute to the farmers of the city.
 It is participated by the rural barangays of the city.
 The Empanada Festival is a festivity held on the June 23 in celebration of the city's Charter Day.
 The main feature of the festival is the street dancing which chronicles the process of preparing the empanada.

 The Batac City Fiesta, a month-long festivity commencing on December 8, is the longest fiesta in the Province of Ilocos Norte.
 The fiesta is celebrated in honor of the city's patroness, Our Lady of the Immaculate Conception.
 The Electric and Lights Parade marks the beginning of the City Fiesta every December 8.

 Government

+Local government

 Batac, belonging to the second congressional district of the province of Ilocos Norte, is governed by a mayor designated as its local chief executive and by a city council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.